lunchboxer/nedstack-bun-template/README.md

 ![Header](./nerdy-ned-banner.webp)
 # NEDStack template

-- nunjucks
 - Bun
 - That's it, okay?

-This is a template for an [Bun](http://bun.sh) web server using [nunjucks](https://mozilla.github.io/nunjucks/) as the templating engine.
+This is a template for an [Bun](http://bun.sh) web server using tagged template literals to compose html.
 There is almost no frontend javascript.
 You can add yours on an as needed basis.

 Requires Bun v1.1.14 or higher.